walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 ###  PHOTO CHALLENGE

-2020: Best Color Photo Children with their pets
+2021: Best Color Photo Children with their pets

-We invite amateur and professional artists and craftsmen to display work that does not ?t the categories and criteria outlined above.
+We invite amateur and professional artists and craftsmen to display work that does not fit the categories and criteria outlined above.
 Items such as large art pieces, sculpture, work that was not completed in the last year and not shown at the fair in a previous year, and items of folk art can be displayed, but not judged, as space allows.